John Claude White

 John Claude White (1 October 1853 – 1918) CIE was an engineer, photographer, author and civil servant in British India.
-From 1889 to 1908, White served as the Political Officer in Sikkim, then a British protectorate.
+From 1889 to 1908, White was the political officer in Sikkim, then a British protectorate.
 As part of his remit, he also managed British India's relations with Tibet and Bhutan.

 Early life

-The son of army surgeon John White (1871-1920) and Louise Henriette (Claude) Pfeffer White, he was born in Calcutta (now Kolkata), India.
+The son of army surgeon John White (1871–1920) and Louise Henriette (Claude) Pfeffer White, he was born in Calcutta (now Kolkata), India.
 His education included a period at Rugby School for six months in 1868.
 White later studied at the Royal Indian Engineering College in Cooper's Hill, Surrey before joining the Bengal Public Works Department as Assistant Engineer in 1876.

 India and Sikkim

 White originally worked in Bengal, Nepal and Darjeeling.
 In 1883, he was assigned to the British Residency in Kathmandu, Nepal where he photographed the architecture and monuments.

 In 1889, White was appointed Political Officer in Sikkim which had come under British protectorate by this time.
 White served as the Chairman of the Council that advised Sikkim's Chogyal Thutob Namgyal whereafter he reorganised Sikkim's administration.
 He ordered land and mineral surveys and developed unused wasteland.
 He also established a forestry department and the first police post in Aritar as well as introducing English apple cultivation in the northern towns of Lachung and Lachen.

 Following the 1890 Convention of Calcutta signed by Britain and Qing China regarding the Sikkim–Tibet boundary and trade relations with Tibet, White was asked to investigate the location known as "Yatung" (Old Yatung) in the Chumbi Valley for the establishment of a trade mart.
 He subsequently reported that although the Chinese were friendly towards him, they "had no authority whatever" and were unable to control the Tibetans.
 White concluded that "China was suzerain over Tibet only in name".